onecompiler/docs/plsql.md

 Write, Run & Share PL/SQL code online using OneCompiler's Oracle PL/SQL online editor and compiler for free.
 It's one of the robust, feature-rich online editor and compiler for Oracle PL/SQL running on latest version 23c (23.3.0.0).
 Getting started with the OneCompiler's Oracle PL/SQL editor is really simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as 'PL/SQL' and start writing code to learn and test online without worrying about tedious process of installation.

-# About Oracle
+# About PL/SQL

 PL/SQL is procedural extension for SQL created by Oracle.
 It is by default embedded into the Oracle Database.
-PL/SQL program units are compiled stored inside the Oracle Database which results in optimal execution times as the PL/SQL and SQL run within the same server process.
+PL/SQL program units are compiled and stored inside the Oracle Database which results in optimal execution times as the PL/SQL and SQL run within the same server process.

 # Syntax help